Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Intersection cohomology of

 Moreover, by lemma \ref{etob} we deduce

 \end{thm}

-We are now ready to prove the main theorem of the section. \begin{proof}[Proof of theorem \ref{ihsl} ] By \eqref{edt}, if we subtract from $E(\tmdol^{SL})$ the contributions $E^{top}$ coming from top cohomology of the fibres, we get the E-polynomial for the intersection cohomology of $\mdol$:
+We are now ready to prove the main theorem of the section. \begin{proof}[Proof of theorem \ref{ihsl} ] By \eqref{edt}, subtracting from $E(\tmdol^{\mathrm{SL}})$ the contributions $E^{top}$ coming from top cohomology of the fibres gives the intersection $E-$polynomial of $\mdol$:

 The intersection Betti numbers are obtained again by applying lemma \ref{etob}. \end{proof}